Canada

 Nova Scotia

 Nova Scotia is made for road trips.
 Cruise along the Cabot Trail on Cape Breton Island with ocean views and winding cliffside roads that feel straight out of a postcard.
-Add in charming seaside towns, fresh seafood, and lighthouses around every bend—it’s the kind of place that feels like it was made to slow down and soak it all in.
+At the same time, charming seaside towns, fresh seafood, and lighthouses around every bend make it the kind of place where you’ll want to slow down and soak it all in.

 Prince Edward Island